jfrancis71/ros2_brickpi3/README.md

 ev3_sensor_msgs: ROS2 custom message package to support the touch_sensor and color_sensor.

 brickpi3_sensors: Python package to broadcast sensor messages from the BrickPi3 board.
+Currently supporting EV3 Touch, EV3 Ultrasonic, EV3 Infrared, EV3 Color, EV3/NXT Compass, EV3 Gyro, Battery Status.

-brickpi3_motors: C++ package to provide the hardware interface for the motors to the BrickPi3 board.
+brickpi3_motors: C++ package to provide a ROS2 Control hardware interface Plugin for the EV3 motors to the BrickPi3 board.

 charlie: a demonstration robot.
+Includes an example launch file (and configuration files) to configure a ROS2 Control Differential Drive Controller to use the brickpi3_motors plugin.

 ### Tested Hardware